haowu97/netlify/content/posts/Courses20-21/InternationalFinance/07DDAAModel.en.md

 For now, we assume taxes T, investment demand I and government purchases G are all fixed (i.e. exogenous factors).

-Determinants of **consumption expenditure** include:
+**Determinants of consumption expenditure include**:

-- Disposable income: income from production (Y) minus taxes (T).
+- **Disposable income**: income from production (Y) minus taxes (T).
 - More disposable income means more consumption expenditure, but consumption typically increases less than the amount that disposable income increases.
-- Real interest rates may influence the amount of saving and spending on consumption goods, but we assume that they are relatively unimportant here.
+- **Real interest rates** may influence the amount of saving and spending on consumption goods, but we assume that they are relatively unimportant here.
-- Wealth may also influence consumption expenditure, but we assume that it is relatively unimportant here.
+- **Wealth** may also influence consumption expenditure, but we assume that it is relatively unimportant here.

 *Consumption expenditure is modeled as a function of disposable income: C(Y-T)*

-Determinants of the **current account** include:
+**Determinants of the current account include**:

-- Real exchange rate: prices of foreign products (P*) relative to the prices of domestic products (P), both measured in domestic currency:
+- **Real exchange rate**: prices of foreign products (P*) relative to the prices of domestic products (P), both measured in domestic currency:
   - As the prices of foreign products rise relative to those of domestic products, expenditure on domestic products rises, and expenditure on foreign products falls.
-- Disposable income: more disposable income means more expenditure on foreign products (imports).
+- **Disposable income**: more disposable income means more expenditure on foreign products (imports).

 *Current account is modeled as a function of real exchange rate and disposable income*:  CA(Y - T, $\frac{EP^*}{P}$)

-Assume that a real depreciation leads to an increase in the current account: the volume effect (import decreases) dominates the value effect (import value increases due to the higher real exchange rate).
+*Assume that a real depreciation leads to an increase in the current account*: the volume effect (import decreases) dominates the value effect (import value increases due to the higher real exchange rate).

 ![](https://cdn.jsdelivr.net/gh/henrywu97/FigBed@master/2021/RealCA.png)

 Aggregate demand is therefore expressed as:

 $$
 D=C(Y-T)+I+G+C A\left(\frac{E P^{*}}{P}, Y-T\right)
 $$

-where $ C, C A, Y, T, I, G $ and $ E P^{*} / P $ are defined the same as in the previous slides.
+where $C, C A, Y, T, I, G$ and $E P^{*} / P$ are defined the same as in the previous slides.

 Or more simply:

 $$
 D=D\left(\frac{E P^{*}}{P}, Y-T, I, G\right)
 $$

 Note $ T, I $ and $ G $ are exogenous.

 ![](https://cdn.jsdelivr.net/gh/henrywu97/FigBed@master/2021/YD.png)

 If all other factors remain unchanged, a rise in output (real income), *Y*, increases aggregate demand.
 Because the increase in aggregate demand is less than the increase in output, the slope of the aggregate demand function is less than 1 (as indicated by its position within the 45-degree angle).

-Real exchange rate: an increase in the real exchange rate increases the current account, and therefore increases aggregate demand of domestic products.
+**Real exchange rate**: an increase in the real exchange rate increases the current account, and therefore increases aggregate demand of domestic products.

-Disposable income: an increase in the disposable income increases consumption expenditure, but decreases the current account.
+**Disposable income**: an increase in the disposable income increases consumption expenditure, but decreases the current account.

 - Since consumption expenditure is usually greater than expenditure on foreign products, the first effect dominates the second effect.
 - As income increases for a given level of taxes, aggregate consumption expenditure and aggregate demand increase by less than income.

-Equilibrium is achieved when the value of output and income from production Y equals the value of aggregate demand D
+**Equilibrium** is achieved when the value of output and income from production Y equals the value of aggregate demand D

 $$
 Y=D\left(\frac{E P^{*}}{P}, Y-T, I, G\right)